TonyKennah/PluckierOdds/README.md

 	private String bfpw = "xxxxxxx"; //my betfair password private String ctpw = "xxxxxxx"; //my pkcs12 password

 ...and corrected the java package declarations listed at the top of both java files!
 Then it should just execute if you have the included jar file on the classpath.

+Method *NOT USED* example: bf.createTheFile("HosreOdds.txt", mine);